Business

 At just 21, Daniel Schwartz is the CEO of Exeq, an intelligent personal finance company helping millennials better organize their finances.

-Mr. Schwartz is firm believer that the creation of communication yields innovation, and he has taken this philosophy to drive his company towards pushing boundaries on a daily basis.
+Mr. Schwartz is a firm believer that the creation of communication yields innovation, and he has taken this philosophy to drive his company towards pushing boundaries on a daily basis.
 He was nice enough to take the time to answer some of our questions about the company he co-Founded, Exeq.

 Being a millennial yourself, how has being CEO of Exeq helped you stay relevant to the younger generation?